-For the beginner variation of this workout, you are going to set the timer for 10 minutes.
-You are going to let that timer go for 10 minutes and during those 10 minutes, you can see how many rounds you can do of the following three exercises.
+For the beginner variation of this workout, you will set the timer for 10 minutes.
+You will let that timer go for 10 minutes; during those 10 minutes, you can see how many rounds you can do of the following three exercises.

-You are going to take a pair of rings or a barbell and put it about waist level so you can do bodyweight rows and you can do 5 reps of the Bodyweight Row.
+You will take a pair of rings or a barbell and put it about waist level to do bodyweight rows and five reps of the Bodyweight Row.

-And then you will do 5 reps of the Touch Jump.
+And then, you will do five reps of the Touch Jump.
 This is a burpee without touching the ground.
-You can just touch the ground with your hand and come back and jump.
+You can touch the ground with your hand and come back and jump.

 And finally, you will take your dumbbell or kettlebell and do Swings.

-Just 5 simple reps of each exercise.
+Just five simple reps of each exercise.
 You go through this for the entire 10 minutes on this beginner workout.
-You will see how many times you can go through these 5 Rows, 5 Touch Jumps, and 5 Swings and you record how many times you get it done.
+You will see how many times you can go through these 5 Rows, 5 Touch Jumps, and 5 Swings, and you record how many times you get it done.

-Once you see a significant improvement from where you started to where you are now then you can go on to this next intermediate variation of this exercise.
+Once you see a significant improvement from where you started to where you are now, you can go on to this next intermediate variation of this exercise.

 Intermediate Cross Training Workout

-For the intermediate variation of this workout, you are going to utilize this progressive movement technology and make each one of three exercises from the beginner workout slightly more difficult.
+For the intermediate variation of this workout, you will utilize this progressive movement technology and make each of the three exercises from the beginner workout slightly more difficult.

-We are going to start first by lifting your rings up or using a pull-up bar and doing a Jumping Pull Up to Slow Negative and that’s about a 3-second negative.
-You are going to grab those rings and you are going to jump up and you count one, two, and three.
-Do 5 reps of this.
+We will start first by lifting your rings or using a pull-up bar and doing a Jumping Pull Up to Slow Negative, which is about a 3-second negative.
+You are going to grab those rings, and you are going to jump up, and you count one, two, and three.
+Do five reps of this.

 Now we will take the Burpees to the next level.
-You are going to put your hands on the ground, jump backs to a tight plank, glutes tight, and core tight and back up then jump.
-Do 5 reps of this.
+You will put your hands on the ground, jump back to a tight plank, glute tight, core tight, and back up, then jump.
+Do five reps of this.

 We are moving on to One Arm Swings.
 So same exercise with the last level, you grab your dumbbell or kettlebell, swing it up, and back up.
+Do five reps of this and then switch to the other hand for five reps and bring it down safely.
 Remember that it’s all about the hips and the core.
-Do 5 reps of this and then switch to the other hand for 5 reps and bring it down safely.

-With this intermediate variation, you are going to do the same three exercises: 5 Pull-Ups to Negatives, 5 Burpees without the push-ups, 5 One Arm Swings Right, and 5 One Arm Swings left as many times rounds as you can this time for 12 minutes time up.
+With this intermediate variation, you will do the same three exercises: 5 Pull-Ups to Negatives, 5 Burpees without the push-ups, 5 One Arm Swings Right, and 5 One Arm Swings left as many times rounds as you can, this time for 12 minutes up.

-Once you see a significant improvement from the first time you did this workout to say 2 or 3 months down the road you are getting way more rounds, way more reps in, then you can move on to this final advanced variation.
+Once you see a significant improvement from the first time you did this workout to, say, 2 or 3 months down the road, you are getting way more rounds and way more reps in; then you can move on to this final advanced variation.

 Advanced Cross Training Workout